ucl-cssb/cneta/README.md

 ## Total to relative copy numbers
 When some samples are polyploidy (mode copy number > 3), it is needed to convert absolute copy numbers to relative copy numbers.

-To do this, we can divide the total copy numbers by 2 ^ {N_w} and rounding the resultant values to the nearest integer, where N_w is the number of WGD known in the genome.
+To do this, we can divide the total copy numbers by $2 ^ {N_w}$ or half of the rounded mean copy number and then rounding the resultant values to the nearest integer, where $N_w$ is the number of WGD events known in the genome.

 If there are hapolotype-specific or allele-specific copy numbers available, we can get relative haplotype-specific or allele-specific copy numbers by dividing the copy numbers of each haplotype or allele by the rounded mean value for that haplotype or allele and rounding the resultant values to the nearest integer.
 Then we can obtain the relative total copy numbers by adding up the relative copy numbers of each haplotype or allele.